senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 #### Area

-The area series creates a stacked area chart, which is typically used to display multiple aggregated layers of information.
-As the same as other series, the area series must be added into the `series` config of the chart.
+The Area series creates a stacked area chart, which is typically used to display multiple aggregated layers of information.
+Similar to other series, the Area series must be added into the `series` config of the chart.

-You can specify multiple y fields on a stacked series like area series and bar series.
+You can specify multiple y fields on a stacked series such as Area series and Bar series.

-A typical configuration object for the Area series looks like what you can see in the code of the demo:
+A typical configuration object for the Area series looks as in the following code sample:

     @example
     Ext.create("Ext.chart.CartesianChart", {